15 Top Places To Visit in Namibia

 8. Skeleton Coast

-Namibia’s Atlantic shore is one of the most beautiful coastlines on the planet, not to mention one of the best places to visit in Namibia.
+Namibia’s Atlantic Ocean shore is one of the most beautiful coastlines on the planet, not to mention one of the best places to visit in Namibia.
 It’s a largely uninhabited coast, where sand sheets and seas of sand dunes meet the sea.
-In places, the unstoppable westward movement of the sands over hundreds of years has reclaimed land that was once ocean, with some shipwrecks now kilometers inland.
-Apart from the shipwrecks and desert-meets-sea scenery, often-dry river valleys such as Hoanib, provide refuge for desert-adapted wildlife.
+In places, the unstoppable westward movement of the sands over hundreds of years has reclaimed land that was once ocean, with some shipwrecks now miles inland.
+Apart from the shipwrecks and desert-meets-sea scenery, river valleys that are often dry, such as Hoanib, provide refuge for desert-adapted wildlife.

 9. Kaokoveld